Kexin-Li/react-choices/README.md

-# React Choice Answer Component
+# React Choices Answer Component

-This is a React choice and answer component.
+This is a React choices and answer component.